This easy hearth bread recipe makes a simple and rustic loaf perfect for serving alongside most any meal.

 How to Serve

-Because this is just a basic white bread, it will work for all your sandwich needs as well – peanut butter & jelly, grilled cheese, tuna salad, etc.
+It works well for breakfast toast and French toast, and because this is a basic white bread, it handles all your sandwich needs too — peanut butter and jelly, grilled cheese, tuna salad, and more.

 How to Store